Frequently Asked Questions About Direct Primary Care

 Will Medicare cover my membership in Pure Family Medicine?

-- We do see Medicare patients, however we are unable to bill Medicare for your membership or any of our services.
+- We do see Medicare patients, however we are unable to bill Medicare for your membership.

 - You will still be able to use Medicare for traditional labwork, imaging, and referrals.